Gut Health

 Because probiotics are good for all of us, it’s not necessary to look for signs that your child needs probiotics.
 You can go ahead and add them to their diet to keep them in tip-top health.

-But, there are some clear signs that your child definitely needs to be taking probiotics.
+But, there are some clear signs that your child's microbiome may be off-balance.

-These are some of the most common red flags of an unbalanced gut microbiome [6]:
+These are some of the most common red flags:[6]

-If you notice any of these signs in your child and can’t pinpoint the reason why, or notice multiple signs, there’s a good chance your child would benefit from taking a quality probiotic.
+If you notice any of these signs in your child and can’t pinpoint the reason why, or notice multiple signs, your child may benefit from taking a quality probiotic.

 How to Choose the Best Probiotic For Kids